 More than a million cardiac catheterizations and angiographic procedures are done every year in the United States.
 They are relatively safe, and complications are rare.
-With cardiac catheterization and angiography, the chance of a serious complication—such as stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more , heart attack Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
-This blockage causes unstable angina or heart attack (myocardial infarction), depending on the location and amount... read more , or death—is 1 in 1,000.
+With cardiac catheterization and angiography, the chance of a serious complication—such as stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more , heart attack Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
+This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more , or death—is 1 in 1,000.
 Fewer than 1 in 10,000 people undergoing these procedures die, and most of those who die already have a severe heart disorder or other disorder.
 The risk of complications and death is increased for older people.

 Cardiac catheterization is used extensively for the diagnosis and treatment of various heart disorders.
 Cardiac catheterization can be used to measure how much blood the heart pumps out per minute (cardiac output), to detect birth defects of the heart, and to detect and biopsy tumors affecting the heart Overview of Heart Tumors A tumor is any type of abnormal growth, whether cancerous (malignant) or noncancerous (benign).
 Tumors in the heart may be Primary (noncancerous or cancerous) Metastatic (always cancerous) Primary... read more (for example, a myxoma).